Learning V1 Simple Cells with Vector Representation of Local Content and Matrix Representation of Local Motion: Conclusion

 \section{Conclusion}

-This paper proposes a simple representational model that couples vector representations of local image contents and matrix representations of local motions.
-Unlike existing models for V1 that focus on statistical properties of natural images or videos, our model serves a direct purpose of perception of local motions caused by the relative motions between the agent and the 3D environment.
+This paper proposes a simple representational model that couples vector representations of local image contents and matrix representations of local motions, so that the vector representations are equivariant.
+Unlike existing models for V1 that focus on statistical properties of natural images or videos, our model serves a direct purpose of perception of local motions.
 Our model learns Gabor-like units with quadrature phases.
 We also give biological interpretations of the learned model and connect it to the spatiotemporal energy model.
-Our model is novel, and it is our hope that it adds to our understanding of motion perception in V1 in terms of modeling and inference.
+It is our hope that our model adds to our understanding of motion perception in V1.

+Our motion model can be integrated with the sparse coding model.
+For sparse coding, we can keep the top-down decoder of the tight frame auto-encoder for each image frame, and impose sparsity on the number of sub-vectors that are active.
+For motion, we then assume that each sub-vectors is transformed by a sub-matrix that represents the local displacement.

+This paper assumes linear decoder for image frames and matrix representation of local motion.
+We can generalize the linear decoder to a neural network and generalize the matrix representation to non-linear transformation modeled by non-linear recurrent network.

-In our future work, we shall study the inference of ego-motion, object motions and 3D depth information based on local pixel displacements by expanding our model.
-We shall also extend our model to stereo in binocular vision by allowing separate encoding matrices for the pair of input images to the two eyes related by pixel displacements caused by depths.
+In our future work, we shall study the inference of ego-motion, object motions and 3D depth information by generalizing our model based on equivariant vector representations and their transformations.
+We shall also apply our model to stereo in binocular vision.